pivotal/docs-tap/application-accelerator/creating-accelerators/testing-accelerators.hbs.md

 already registered in the Tanzu Application Platform cluster, the fragment named `java-version` located at `workspace/version`, and the option `projectName` set to `test`.

-For the full documentation for the `generate-from-local` command, see reference [Tanzu accelerator generate-from-local](../../cli-plugins/accelerator/command-reference/tanzu_accelerator_generate_from_local.hbs).
+For more information about the `generate-from-local` command, see the [Tanzu CLI Command Reference](https://docs.vmware.com/en/VMware-Tanzu-CLI/1.0/tanzu-cli/command-ref.html) documentation.

 No changes are made to the Tanzu Application Platform cluster that is provided with the server URL.
 No new accelerators/fragments are registered or modified.